top of page

 to look at him or her continually.”

 I’m not an Elvis Presley fan, but I can't help but be seriously impressed by the charisma of this young man in the following clip.
-If I were a young woman, I think I’d be unable to resist watching this video less than a hundred times:
+If I were a young woman, I believe I’d be unable to resist watching this video less than a hundred times:

 Listen to Elvis Presley sing another song:

-We should consider writing as if we had only one reader.
+We should consider writing as if

 What about charisma in literature?

 What is the literary equivalent of charisma?
-Often when reading a book, the character’s appearance is barely described.
+Often, when reading a book, the character’s appearance is barely described.
 There are no shiny white teeth, tossed-back wavy hair, or screaming crowds.

 The Love Me Tender link provides no video.
 We don’t know Elvis' age or appearance.
 Yet, the song captivates because he comes across as genuinely sincere.